-This document is a Draft EIS/EIR and Draft Section 4(f) Evaluation prepared pursuant to the requirements of the Council on Environmental Quality regulations implementing NEPA and the CEQA Statutes and Guidelines.
+This document is a Final EIS/EIR and Final Section 4(f) Evaluation prepared pursuant to the requirements of the Council on Environmental Quality regulations implementing NEPA and the CEQA Statutes and Guidelines.
 It presents alternatives for improving transit services in the SVRTC and discloses the environmental impacts of those alternatives.

 This document will be used by federal, state, regional, and local agencies to assess the environmental impacts of the SVRTC project on resources under their jurisdiction and/or to make discretionary decisions regarding the project.
-The FTA, the State of California, and the Metropolitan Transportation Commission (MTC) will use this document and the Final EIS/EIR in deciding whether and how to fund the project.
+The FTA, the State of California, and the Metropolitan Transportation Commission (MTC) will use this document in deciding whether and how to fund the project.

-Once the project is approved, public agencies can use the Final EIS/EIR as the basis for their decisions to issue permits and other approvals necessary to construct the project.
+Once the project is approved, public agencies can use this EIS/EIR as the basis for their decisions to issue permits and other approvals necessary to construct the project.